How to get buy-in for changes to your organizational structure

 Share an action plan

-Making a bold audacious org change is one thing; implementing it is something else entirely.
+Making a bold, audacious organizational change is one thing; implementing it is something else entirely.
 First, identify obstacles in your redesign path and know how to avoid or overcome them.
 Be flexible because you might have to adapt the process along the way.
-If, for instance, it takes some time to fill a particular role, you may need to adjust requirements for that particular role or start looking outside your preferred geographic area for desired candidates.
+If, for instance, it takes some time to fill a particular role, you may need to adjust the requirements for that particular role or start looking outside your preferred geographic area for desired candidates.

 Also, make sure to include pragmatic issues like seating and equipment arrangements.
 If you are proposing to join two teams and these employees aren’t currently sitting closely together, for example, that can impact how well they’re able to function as a team.